Last Updated on January 6th, 2020

-Millions of people who have acne also have allergic contact dermatitis, a condition that keeps the skin in a state of constant irritation.
+There are people with acne who also have allergic contact dermatitis, a condition that keeps the skin in a state of constant irritation.
 Skin cells die and are shed.
 Some of these skin cells find their way inside pores where they can clump and clog the pore so that acne results.
 Because the skin is already irritated, these blemishes quickly progress into tiny red pimples, the redness caused by allergic inflammation as well as bacterial infection.
 These spots on the skin would be red even if there were no acne bacteria, but bacteria can add to the problem.

 If you have allergic contact dermatitis, it is likely that a wide range of substances can trigger breakouts on your skin.
 If you have chemical contact dermatitis, then is it more likely that a single identifiable substance triggers your breakouts, and all you have to do is to avoid it.
 Avoidance also works for allergies, but only if you can identify all of your triggers and eliminate them from your environment.
 Most people who get allergic-type blemishes need a different approach.

 For over 50 years, doctors used to tell their “allergic acne” patients to use hydrocortisone creams.
 They are lots of obvious reasons why steroid creams like hydrocortisone would seem to be a good idea for treating tiny red pimples on the face.
 They are cheap (or at least some brands are).
-They relieve inflammation quickly by “turning off” the immune system around the pimples.
-And they don’t require a lot of follow-up care.
+The products are cheap (or at least some brands are), and these relieve inflammation quickly by “turning off” the immune system around the pimples.
+Using the creams doesn’t require a lot of follow-up care.

 The downside of using inexpensive hydrocortisone creams like Cort-Aid or much more expensive products like Soothe as Needed Hydrocortisone Lotion and DERMAdoctor Handy Manum Medicated Skin Repair Serum with 1% Hydrocortisone is that eventually these products thin the skin.
 This leaves the skin even more vulnerable to allergies.
 When people use even more hydrocortisone, the skin thins even more, causing a vicious cycle of allergy and irritation that inevitably leads to slow-to-heal wounds on the skin.